Devolved-AI/Argochain/README.md

 You should have a running EVM-compatible Substrate blockchain.
 But, let's test to see if our blockchain is indeed EVM-compatible.

-3. Run the following command to check EVM-compatibility.
+3. Run the following 2 commands below to check EVM-compatibility.
 You should have block output that resembles Ethereum and has "Ethereum-like" keywords:

 ```
-# Get the Block Number by calling the eth_getBlockByNumber argument and passing the "latest" paramter.
+# Get the Block Number by calling the eth_getBlockByNumber argument and passing the "latest" parameter.
 # The output should have transactionsRoot, stateRoot, and receiptsRoot -- fields typical of an Ethereum blockchain

 curl -H "Content-Type: application/json" -d '{"jsonrpc":"2.0","id":1,"method":"eth_getBlockByNumber","params":["latest", true]}' http://127.0.0.1:9944 | jq